RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/evolve-serverless-services.md

 Before deploying the payment service using a native image, let's delete existing payment Kubernetes object such as Pod, DeploymentConfig, Service,

+First, we need to delete existing `BuildConfig` based an excutable Jar that we deployed it in lab 2.

+`oc delete bc/payment`

-First, create a new binary build within OpenShift
+Create a new binary build within OpenShift

 `oc new-build quay.io/quarkus/ubi-quarkus-native-binary-s2i:19.2.0 --binary --name=payment -l app=payment`